- March 15, 2011

-“Penn’s outstanding ranking and continued climb in the survey reflects the exemplary efforts of our faculty and staff, and their tireless commitment to provide an exceptional educational experience for the next generation of physician/scientists,” said Arthur H. Rubenstein, MBBCh, Dean of the University of Pennsylvania School of Medicine and Executive Vice President of the University of Pennsylvania for the Health System.
+“Penn’s strong showing in the U.S. News & World Report rankings reflects the efforts of our faculty and their commitment to prepare the next generation of young men and women for a rewarding career in clinical medicine and biomedical research,” said Arthur H. Rubenstein, MBBCh, Dean of the University of Pennsylvania School of Medicine and Executive Vice President of the University of Pennsylvania for the Health System.
+“As the practice of medicine and medical research becomes increasingly more complex, we train our young physicians and scientists to take advantage of the most leading edge trends and innovations, while never losing sight of providing the best quality care possible. “

-The criteria to determine the top medical schools for research and primary care included quality assessment by peer institutions, research activity, faculty resources and student selectivity.
+The criteria to determine the top medical schools for research and primary care included assessment by peer institutions, research activity, percentage of graduates entering primary care residencies, faculty resources, and student selectivity.

 Penn Medicine is one of the world's leading academic medical centers, dedicated to the related missions of medical education, biomedical research, and excellence in patient care.
 Penn Medicine consists of the Raymond and Ruth Perelman School of Medicine at the University of Pennsylvania (founded in 1765 as the nation's first medical school) and the University of Pennsylvania Health System, which together form a $4.3 billion enterprise.